vk2kvp/GD77-codeplug/README.md

 - created zones for three Hotspots and each DMR repeater
 - commenced creation of scan lists to correspond to zones
 - Number Keys assigned to Brandmeister TGs 0->505, 1-7->5051-5057, 9->50599
+- Corrections to some channel names and Contact Group values were made in the codeplug using the GD-77 CPS and may not be reflected in the csv files.